 He was selling his beloved Greek Gyros in Halifax but they weren’t jiving with the east coast meat and potatoes crowd.
 So he swapped out the lamb for ground beef and made a sweet “donair sauce” with evaporated milk, sugar, garlic powder, and vinegar.
 When you add the vinegar the mixture thickens on its own.

 This was instantly a hit and caused a feeding frenzy!!
 It is the perfect late-night snack after a night of indulging!!
 Trust me, I have been there and done that many times!!

 So loved this is that Halifax city council in 2015 made it the official city’s food!!

-It is traditionally made with hamburg that is molded into a log and formed around a spit.
+It is traditionally made with hamburger that is molded into a log and formed around a spit.
 The spit then rotates standing up and thin slices of meat are carved off the spit in thin strips.